ShamiTomita/Plant-Space/README.md

 * [SQLITE3](https://www.sqlite.org/) - The relational database used for development

 ## Usage
+To use this app, clone this program, run
+$ rake db:migrate

+and then run
+$ shotgun

+Enjoy digitizing your little green friends <3
 ## Development

 Try this app in your local environment, clone and run following command inside this project's directory